 Xanax abuse as a party drug continues to rise each year.
 Xanax is a prescription medication typically prescribed for anxiety and panic disorders.
 Xanax is from a class of similar drugs known as benzodiazepines, which together account for some of the most commonly prescribed medications.

 Xanax, however, also has a high potential for abuse due to its calming and euphoric effects, which mimic alcohol.
+Xanax also potentiates other dangerous drugs such as opioids or alcohol, which can lead to death.
 Here are the most common short-term effects of Xanax dosage.

 Anti-anxiety, calming effect

 Xanax is mainly prescribed for its anti-anxiety effects and is also abused for this reason.
 In higher doses, the calming effect of Xanax is profound.
 At high doses, circumstances that should cause anxiety in the user typically will not.

 One of the more dangerous short-term effects of Xanax is its tendency to cause blackouts in users who take higher doses.
 A blackout is when the user has little to no memory of anything that occurred during the period of intoxication.
 This makes Xanax abuse particularly dangerous, as it can function as a date rape drug in higher doses.

 Xanax, coupled with its calming effects, causes the user to experience euphoria and a sense of well being.

 Xanax acts on similar parts of the brain as alcohol.
 Much like alcohol, in higher doses, Xanax causes a loss of motor function.
 This can make driving or operating heavy machinery extraordinarily dangerous for someone abusing Xanax.
 At higher doses, it is not uncommon for the user to slur their words and even drool.

 Ability to Potentiate the effects of other drugs